 An examination of the data provided by the University of Wisconsin-Extension APL and the Wisconsin DOA indicate that since 1950, migration has played a greater role in population change in Waushara County than natural increase.
 With the exception of the 1950s, Waushara County has experienced a positive net migration rate (Tables 2-1 and 2-2).
-Furthermore, the rate of net migration in Waushara County has exceeded the overall Wisconsin net migration rates each decade since 1980, which indicates that Waushara County is attracting residents from other parts of Wisconsin.
+Furthermore, the rate of net migration in Waushara County has exceeded the overall

-&lt;sup>2 East Central Region includes the counties of Calumet, Fond du Lac, Green Lake, Marquette, Menominee, Outagamie, Shawano, Waupaca, Waushara and Winnebago.
+2 East Central Region includes the counties of Calumet, Fond du Lac, Green Lake, Marquette, Menominee, Outagamie, Shawano, Waupaca, Waushara and Winnebago.